 Author, A. A. (Year of publication).
 Title of work: Capital letter to start subtitle.
 Location: Publisher.

-Note: For "Location," you should always list the city, but you should also include the state if the city is unfamiliar or if the city could be confused with one in another state.
+(Note: For "Location," you should always list the city, but you should also include the state if the city is unfamiliar or if the city could be confused with one in another state or country.)

 Calfee, R. C., & Valencia, R. R. (1991).
 APA guide to preparing manuscripts for journal publication.
 Washington, DC: American Psychological Association.

-List as much of the following information as possible -- you may have to hunt around to find the information.
-If there is a page like http://www.somesite.com/somepage.htm, and somepage.htm doesn't have the information you're looking for, move to the parent URL: http://www.somesite.com/):
+List as much of the following information as possible (you sometimes have to hunt around to find the information; don't be lazy.
+If there is a page like http://www.somesite.com/somepage.htm, and somepage.htm doesn't have the information you're looking for, move up the URL to http://www.somesite.com/):

 APA uses the author-date method of citation.

 If your resource does not fit these examples, don't be discouraged!
 Consult a manual, check online or Ask a Librarian!